 Brief description of the technology.
 Several improvements to the adaptive loop filter (ALF) in HM16.6 JEM-1.0 are proposed.
 Three main introduced modifications are: classification with the diagonal gradients taken into consideration, geometric transformations of filter coefficients and prediction from fixed filters.
-In addition, some cleanups of the software are also included and this proposal avoids use of temporal prediction in I frames..
+In addition, some cleanups of the software are also included and this proposal avoids use of temporal prediction in I frames.
 With the proposed methods, the coding performance of HM16.6 JEM-1.0 is improved by 1.1% and 1.1% on average for all intra (AI) and random access (RA) configurations respectively when all the tools are enabled and by 1.5% and 1.5% on average for AI and RA configurations when only ALF is enabled.

 Questions recommended to be answered during EE tests.
 Simulation results are only provided for the combination of changes.
 Some of the changes are inherently grouped together, but some could be separated.
 Specifically, the following test results are requested to be provided: